cicere/pumpfun-bundler/README.md

 Born out of frustration with existing tools that either cost a fortune or leave your launches vulnerable to snipers and MEV attacks, we decided to build something better.
 Something that gives the power back to creators and legitimate community members.

-Our journey started with a simple question: "How can we make token launches fair again?"
+Our journey started with a simple question: "How can we make token launches smooth again?"
 The answer is in your hands now.

 ## 💎 Why Pump.Fun Bundler Stands Apart

 Let's be real – the Solana token space is wild.
 Launches get sniped, bots front-run transactions, and genuine community members get left behind.
 We've turned the tables with a solution that's:

-- **100% Free and Open Source** – Because community matters more than profit
 - **Fully Customizable** – Your launch, your rules
 - **Anti-Sniper by Design** – Keep the bots and front-runners at bay
 - **Profile-Integrated** – Launch with authentic-looking accounts, not obvious bot wallets